farazahmeds/Classification-of-brain-tumor-using-Spatiotemporal-models/README.md

 ##### Getting started: #####

 Execute ```run.py```, you can change the hyperparameters and settings for your experiments by overriding them in ```configs/config.yaml``` file or overriding through command line example: ```python run.py training.batch_size=2``` for multirun use ```-m``` flag, ```python run.py -m training.batch_size=2,5,10```.

+##### Dataset: #####

+The original implementation of this work was done using [BraTS 2019](https://www.med.upenn.edu/cbica/brats2019/data.html) dataset with high-grade and low-grade glioma samples, and using [IXI](https://brain-development.org/ixi-dataset/).
+The IXI samples were skull-stripped and resampled to be used as non-pathological, healthy brain subjects for the classification task.

 ##### Preprint: #####
 [Soumick Chatterjee, Faraz Ahmed Nizamani, Andreas Nürnberger, and Oliver Speck, Classification of Brain Tumours in MR Images using Deep Spatiospatial Models](https://arxiv.org/pdf/2105.14071.pdf)